Skip to content

 1. Private IP Addresses

-Private IP addresses are reserved for use within private networks and are not routable on the public Internet.
-They are commonly used in home, office, and enterprise networks to assign IP addresses to devices like computers, printers, and smartphones.
+Private IP addresses are not routable on the public Internet.
+They are only for use within private networks.
+Home, office, and enterprise networks common use them to assign IP addresses to devices like computers, printers, and smartphones.
 The most notable ranges of private IP addresses in IPv4 are:

 In IPv6, private IP addresses are known as Unique Local Addresses (ULAs) and fall within the fc00::/7 prefix.